loveencounterflow/coffee-script/README.md

 g = stepper_with_timeouts()
 g.next()
 ```

+> In this code, `after` is just a friendly rewrite of `setTimeout`, JavaScript's most generic means for
+> asynchronous programming: it takes a time expressed as number of seconds and a callback; it will call the
+> callback at some time in the future when at least as many seconds have passed; before that can happen, the
+> current code context is allowed to run to completion.

 We first retrieve the generator, then call `g.next()` on it.
 Of course what happens is that we immediately
 get printed out `A`, and, after a delay of one second, a `1` appears on the console.
 We never get to see